-The Contractor provided a design for an aerial survey calibration/validation exercise, to be carried out in the Balearic sea at the end of the 2019 GBYP aerial survey, with the main objective to calibrate the sightings of the professional spotters who have participated in at least two surveys and/or two areas along the three last GBYP aerial surveys, aiming at providing a series of "correction factors" useful for smoothing the additional variance when elaborating the aerial survey data.
-The Contractor also provided the improved aerial survey sighting protocol, addressing all the potential sources of bias identified from the in depth analysis of the previous GBYP aerial surveys results, especially focused on the standardization of methodologies for calculating declination angle, the potential loose of effective observation time due to the time dedicated to the register of previous sightings and the differences in the observation patterns between professional and scientific spotters.
-In addition, the contractor provided a strategic plan to guarantee in a future the availability of spotters able to strictly apply the sighting protocols required by the distance transect methodology, considering the potential lack of professional spotters.
+The Contractor provided a design for an aerial survey calibration/validation exercise, which was carried out in the Balearic sea at the end of the 2019 GBYP aerial survey, within Phase 9, with the main objective to calibrate the sightings of the professional spotters who have already participated in GBYP aerial surveys.
+This will allow to calculate "correction factors" useful for smoothing the additional variance when elaborating the aerial survey data.
+The Contractor also provided the improved aerial survey sighting protocol, addressing all the potential sources of bias identified from the in-depth analysis of the previous GBYP aerial surveys results, especially focused on the standardization of methodologies for calculating declination angle, the potential loose of effective observation time due to the time dedicated to the register of previous sightings and the differences in the observation patterns between professional and scientific spotters.
+In addition, the contractor provided a list of alternative methods to get more accurate estimates of total number of animals, average weight of individuals and total weight of the group.
+Finally, the contractor provided a strategic plan to guarantee in a future the availability of spotters able to strictly apply the sighting protocols required by the distance transect methodology, considering the potential lack of professional spotters.
+The calibration design and a strategic plan are available in Annex 1a, document no. 32.